chubecca21/microsoft-movie-analysis/README.md

 * What is the relationship between production budget and global profit/ profitability?
 * Does release month have a relationship on ROI?
-* Are certain genres more profitable than other?
+* Are certain genres more profitable than others?
 * Is there a relationship between average rating and profitability?
 * What is the relationship between runtimes and average ratings?